ooanishoo/react-firebase-auth/README.md

 **Step 5:**

-Execute the following command in console to get the required dependencies:
+Execute the following command in console to install the required packages:

 ```
 npm install